cuba-platform/multitenancy-addon/README.md

   * Artifact name: `sdbmt-global`
   * Version: *add-on version*

-Please note that `Group`, `User`, `UserSessionEntity` standard CUBA entities anready extended in component to have tenant id.
+Please note that `Group`, `User`, `UserSessionEntity` standard CUBA entities already extended in the component to have tenant id.

 If you want to use your own classes please extend your classes from `TenantGroup`, `TenantUser`, `TenantUserSessionEntity`